-10. The facilitator could consider a field trip to a senior citizens' center, nursing home, or other facility to interact with the elderly citizens.
-If appropriate, ask the elderly citizens what makes life worthwhile for them.
-What helps them feel worthwhile?
+10. Consider a field trip to a senior citizens' center, nursing home, or other facility to interact with the elderly citizens.
+Ask the elderly citizens what makes life worthwhile for them.
 What do they do to help others feel loved?
 What do they look forward to?
-An alternate activity could be to talk with someone who is retired and ask how his or her life has changed?
-How does the person get needs met as a retired person that were once met through working?
-Note: The facilitator should assist learners in understanding how meeting needs is related to an elderly person's quality of life.
+An alternate activity could be to talk with someone who is retired and as! how his/her life has

-- 11. The facilitator might consider arranging for a panel of elderly people or representatives from agencies/boards dealing with the elderly to give information on concerns of the elderly. - 12.
-Housing not only meets a basic physical need for shelter (a safe and convenient place to eat, sleep, and store possessions) but emotional needs (a source of privacy, identity, independence, comfort, and self-expression).
-The facilitator might encourage learners to identify and evaluate housing options for the elderly/disabled.
-Some living arrangements may include privately owned homes, living with relatives, apartments, retirement communities, group homes, life-care facilities (apartments which offer health care services), and nursing homes.
-Encourage learners to discuss pros and cons of housing alternatives.
-Supplement 11, "Housing Checklist," might be used to evaluate the convenience of a living space. - 13.
-It is important to recognize that because a person is elderly does not mean he or she is not employed or employable.
-Have learners relate instances where they know an elderly person is working, seeking employment, or volunteering on a regular basis.
-The facilitator could direct learners to brainstorm suggestions for elderly to do volunteer activities such as being a reading tutor if elderly are retired.
+- changed.
+How does the retired person have needs met-that were once met through working?
+Note: Teachers should assist students in understanding how meeting needs is related to an elderly person's quality of life. - 11.
+Arrange for a panel of elderly people or representatives from agencies/boards dealing with the elderly to give information on concerns of the elderly. - 12.
+Housing not only meets a basic physical need for shelter (a safe and convenient place to eat, sleep, and store possessions) but an emotional need (a source of privacy, identity, independence, comfort, and self-expression).
+Encourage students to identify and evaluate housing options for the elderly/disabled.
+Some living arrangements may include privately owned homes, living with relatives, apartments, retirement communities, group homes, lifecare facilities (apartments which offer health care services), and nursing homes.
+Discuss pros and cons of housing alternatives.
+Supplement 9, "Housing Checklist," might be used to evaluate the convenience of a living space. - 13.
+It is important to recognize that because a person is elderly does not rnean he/she is not employed or employable.
+Have students relate instances where they know an elderly person is working, seeking employment, or volunteering on a regular basis.
+Brainstorm a list of activities that involve the elderly such as being a reading tutor.

-Suggested Activities
+Suggested Student Activities